Skip to content

 Pick a delivery channel

 Choose email, Slack, or webhook for notifications.
-Each delivery includes a link to the Evidence Pack and health flags.
+Each delivery includes a link to the evidence record and health flags.

 5